 How Much Does Youth Hockey Cost in New Hampshire?

-New Hampshire is a hockey-obsessed state where high school hockey is a community event and pond hockey is a way of life.
-Despite the passion, ice costs are driven up by a limited number of rinks relative to demand, and competitive families travel frequently to Massachusetts and Maine for tournaments.
+New Hampshire has an active hockey community where high school hockey is a community event and pond hockey is widely played.
+Limited rink supply relative to demand drives ice costs up, and competitive families travel frequently to Massachusetts and Maine for tournaments.

 Season Cost by Level